Episodes: 18 (hour) + two-hour movie

 Vera Burr (Anastasia Phillips) is a Blue Shift worker and was disfigured in an accident at the factory and suffers from post-traumatic stress disorder.
 African-American Leon (Jim Codrington) works in the warehouse at Victory Munitions.
 A jazz musician and singer, he saves Kate from an attempted assault.
 Edith McAllum (Lisa Norton) is a floor worker at Victory, is close friends with Lorna, and befriends Bob while dealing with the aftermath of her husband’s death.

 What do you think?
 Do you like the Bomb Girls TV series?
-Do you think it should be cancelled or renewed for another season?
+Do you think it should have been cancelled or renewed for a third season?

 Newer and/or Related Articles